20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Implications for Dark Matter Annihilation

 \subsubsection{The extragalactic gamma-ray background radiation}

 If the MW halo emits annihilation gamma-rays, the extragalactic gamma-ray background radiation (EGB) should include a contribution from annihilations in all dark halos in the universe.
 Theoretical predictions suggest that the EGB flux by annihilation is comparable to that from the MW halo, with the peak photon energy redshifted to about half \cite{Fermi-LAT2015-DM-EGB}.
-The observed EGB in the 1--1000 GeV range is thought to contain various astronomical components, such as active galactic nuclei and star-forming galaxies, making it difficult to identify the dark matter component unambiguously.
+The observed EGB in the 1--1000 GeV range is thought to contain various astronomical components, such as active galactic nuclei and star-forming galaxies \cite{Fornasa2015}, making it difficult to identify the dark matter component unambiguously.
 A recent study suggests that a significant contribution to the EGB from annihilation with the WIMP parameters of the 20 GeV halo excess is not ruled out \cite{Cholis2024}.

 The EGB from star-forming galaxies is well understood in terms of physical processes, and relatively reliable theoretical models have been developed \cite{Fornasa2015,Chen2025}.
 These models contribute significantly to the {\it Fermi} LAT data below 10 GeV, but their predicted flux decreases rapidly above 10 GeV due to intergalactic absorption.
 On the other hand, the EGB data extend approximately as a power law beyond 10 GeV, and a new component may be appearing in this region.
 Annihilation gamma rays from the MW halo and extragalactic halos, whose spectral peak is around 10--20 GeV, may be a candidate for such a component.
-In fact, this was the original motivation behind this study to search for signs of dark matter annihilation.
+In particular, the emission from the MW halo is expected to be relatively stronger at higher photon energies because it is not subject to intergalactic absorption, and some of it may have been confused with the isotropic background radiation.
+In fact, this was the original motivation behind this study to search for signs of dark matter annihilation from the MW halo.